interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

   a.
 If ``btcAmount > vault.issuedTokens`` set ``btcAmount = vault.issuedTokens`` (i.e., the request is for the entire BTC holdings of the Vault).

-5. If the request is not for the entire BTC holdings, check that the remaining DOT collateral of the Vault is higher than ``MinimumCollateralVault`` as defined in ``VaultRegistry``.
+5. If the request is not for the entire BTC holdings, check that the remaining DOT collateral of the vault is higher than ``MinimumCollateralVault`` as defined in ``VaultRegistry``.
 Return ``ERR_MIN_AMOUNT`` error if this check fails.

 6. Check that the ``griefingCollateral`` is greater or equal ``ReplaceGriefingCollateral``